liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 ### Additional Tabs of the Manage Page Window

-The settings in the *Manage Page* window's tabs apply only to individual pages.
-The *Manage Page* window has additional tabs that do not appear in the *Manage Site Pages* window.
+The settings in the tabs *Manage Page* dialog box apply only to individual pages.
+The *Manage Page* dialog box has additional tabs that do not appear in the *Manage Site Pages* dialog box.
 These include SEO (Search Engine Optimization), Layout, Custom Fields, and Customization Settings.
-The SEO tab of the *Manage Page* window is for customizing the search engine properties of an *individual* page.
+The SEO tab of the *Manage Page* dialog box is for customizing the search engine properties of an *individual* page.
 For example, you could change the priority of a page or remove it from the sitemap altogether.
-The SEO settings for your *site* can can be specified from the Sitemaps and Robots tabs of the *Manage Site Settings* window.
+The SEO settings for your *site* can can be specified from the Sitemaps and Robots tabs of the *Manage Site Settings* dialog box.

 The layout templates tab lets you specify how portlets will be arranged on a page.
 You can only choose a template from the list but it's very easy for developers to define custom layouts and add them to the list.
 If custom fields have been defined, which can be done from the *Custom Fields* page of the control panel, you can add a custom field to a page from the custom fields tab.
 This custom field serves as metadata about the page so it will not be visible on the page.
 The customization tab lets you mark specific sections of the page that you want users to be able to customize.

 ### Site Settings

-The *Manage -> Site Settings* window gives us several powerful tools.
+The *Manage &rarr; Site Settings* dialog box gives us several powerful tools.
 You'll find options to specify details and metadata about your site, set up friendly URLs and virtual hosts, configure search engine optimization settings, turn staging on or off, and specify a Google Analytics ID.
 Let's take a closer look.

 #### Details